-The University and Professional Service award is awarded to the person that has made contributions that expand out beyond the department to the college, university and system-wide activities.
+The University and Professional Service award is awarded to the person that has made contributions that include the department but also expand out to broader communities.

-Join me in offering congratulations to Dr. Tom Krause from the Department of Physics, Astronomy and Geosciences.
+Join me in offering congratulations to Professor Judy Macks from the Department of Mathematics.

 The Jess and Mildred Fisher